James B. Edwards College of Dental Medicine

 Emphasis is placed on training clinicians who are competent in all aspects of endodontics, so that they will be eligible for certification by the American Board of Endodontics.
 Candidates will also be required to complete an M.S.D.
 (Master of Science in Dentistry - College of Dental Medicine) program with an additional curriculum of core courses in the biomedical sciences.
 The curriculum is flexible enough to accommodate candidates desiring private practice as well as those interested in academics and research.

 A research project culminating in defense of a thesis is mandatory; and preparation of a manuscript suitable for publication in a peer reviewed journal is strongly recommended.
 Copies of the MUSC clinic and student policies are available to the applicant upon request.
 The postdoctoral endodontic student will be on emergency call every sixth week.
+All students are required to provide their own laptop or tablet, with only contemporary models being acceptable.

 Admission Criteria for the Postdoctoral Endodontic Program:

-Applicants must have earned a dental degree from an accredited US or foreign dental school.
+Applicants must have earned a dental degree from an accredited US or international dental school.
 Official transcripts are required directly from the dental school and must include the applicant’s class rank.
 Transcripts should also be requested from all undergraduate and graduate colleges or universities attended and sent directly to MUSC.

 It is the policy of the Medical University of South Carolina not to discriminate on the basis of race, creed, national origin or sex in its admissions, employment and other educational activities and programs.